MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-whats-new.md

 # required metadata

 title: What's New for SQL Server vNext on Linux - SQL Server vNext CTP 1.1 | Microsoft Docs
-description: This topic highlights what's new for this release of SQL Server vNext on Linux.
+description: This topic highlights what's new for the current release of SQL Server vNext on Linux.
 author: rothja
 ms.author: jroth
 manager: jhubbard